awaelchli/ansible/README.md

-# Ansible Configuration for Desktop and Server
+# Desktop and Server Configuration with Ansible

 ## Usage